subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

 +-------------+----------------------+
 7 rows in set (0.02 sec)
 ```
+- As we can infer from the above output that `Thursday` and `Sunday` have the maximum no. of registrations followed by Friday.
+- As most users tend to register during the weekends (i.e. `Friday` to `Sunday`) from our analysis  nearly `43% user registrations` over the weekend and `59%` if we include `thursday` as well.
+- So to maximise the user registrations, the marketing team can run the ad campaigns from `thursdays`.
+- This result can be tweaked using time-series analysis on user's joining date, so as to reduce the cost of running Ads in the long run.

+##
 ### 3️⃣ Investor Metrics: Our investors want to know if Instagram is performing well and is not becoming redundant like Facebook, they want to assess the app on the following grounds:

 #### Q1.
 User Engagement: Are users still as active and post on Instagram or they are making fewer posts.